 Often referred to as blood spatter experts, bloodstain pattern analysts are forensic science technicians who specialize in violent crime scenes.
 They can help determine the type of weapon used, whether a struggle occurred, the direction of travel of a victim or suspect, who was the primary aggressor, and whether wounds were self-inflicted—all through the examination of drips, spills, spatters, and stains.

-Bloodstain pattern analysts can start at salaries in the neighborhood of $42,000 a year.
+Bloodstain pattern analysts can start at salaries in the neighborhood of $42,000 a year, according to BLS.

 Detectives call on forensic ballistics experts when they need help tracing a bullet back to a gun or identifying the type of firearm used.
 These experts provide crucial analysis at complex scenes, helping investigators identify the trajectory of fired rounds to find a point of origin.